KiraResari/ceal-chronicler-f/Protocol.md

 - [x] Editing a field causes the contents to change from that point in time onward, until it is edited again
   - [x] The exceptions are First and Last Appearance, which are logically always the same within a character
   - [x] It is possible to jump back and forth to points in time where a field's value has been edited
-- [ ] Allows complete deletion of existing characters (with warning)
+- [x] Allows complete deletion of existing characters
 - [x] The character screen has a back button, which returns back to the main view
 - [x] Characters can be assigned to locations
   - [x] Basic functionality